-- A. Post-Employment Restrictions of General Application
+A. Post-Employment Restrictions of General Application

-There have been restrictions on the post-employment activities of various categories of federal workers since 1872.
-Left The earliest versions approximating the current provisions were adopted in 1962, as part of an overall revision of the conflict-of-interest statutes.
-Left In short, a full and generally effective array of government-wide post-employment restrictions has been in place for many years.
-Those restrictions, subjected to substantial revision and fine-tuning in the Ethics in Government Act of 1978 Left In Substantial revision and fine-tuning in the Ethics in Government act of - a lifetime ban on appearing before or communicating with any U.S. Government body on behalf of a party other than the United States, on matters in which the official "participated personally and substantially" while a federal employee;^{2D}/ - a two-year ban on appearing or communicating with any U.S. Government body on behalf of a party other than the United States on matters that were pending under his or her offi-
+There have been restrictions on the post-employment activities of various categories of federal workers since 1872.167 The earliest versions approximating the current provisions were adopted in 1962, as part of an overall revision of the conflictof-interest statutes.127 In short, a full and generally effective array of government-wide post-employment restrictions has been in place for many years.
+Those restrictions, subjected to substantial revision and fine-tuning in the Ethics in Government Act of 1978117 and the Ethics Reform Act of 1989,129 include:

+- a lifetime ban on appearing before or communicating with any U.S. Government body on behalf of a party other than the United States, on matters in which the official "participated personally and substantially" while a federal employee;^{20/} - a two-year ban on appearing or communicating with any U.S. Government body on behalf of a party other than the United States on matters that were pending under his or her offi-